About the Team

 Relevant expertise: Skills or knowledge that are likely to be helpful for work on AI governance.
 We think that relevant expertise can take many different forms.
 Note that we also do not have any strict degree requirements.

 Judgement: The ability to prioritise between different research directions, and good intuitions about the feasibility of different research directions.

 Team Fit: Openness to feedback, commitment to intellectual honesty and rigour, comfort in expressing uncertainty, and a serious interest in using your career to contribute to AI governance.

-Summer and Winter Fellowships last for three months, and Fellows will receive a stipend of between £9,000 and £12,000 to cover accommodation and travel costs.
+Summer and Winter Fellowships last for three months, and Fellows will receive a stipend of £9,000, plus support for travelling to Oxford.
+While in Oxford, we provide our Fellows with lunch on weekdays and a desk in our office.
 This is intended to be a full-time and in-person role, based in Oxford, UK.
-However, we will also consider exceptional candidates who are only able to join for a shorter length of time or engage in part-time or remote work.
-We are able to sponsor Skilled Worker Visas.
-For successful applicants who require a visa, note that you may need to remain in your country of visa application for some time while the visa application is underway.
+We are able to sponsor visas.
+For successful applicants who require a visa, note that you will need to remain in your country of visa application for some time while the visa application is underway.

-Summer Fellows will join for three months, between June and September.
+Summer Fellows will join for three months, from June to August (precise dates TBC).
 In exceptional cases, fellows may join us off-season.
 Please feel free to reach out if you would not be able to join during a standard visiting period.